 Vaughn, Tomu, Melto and Kasal in finals; Whittler sets school record

-Stephanie Williams, who joined the Blue Demon coaching staff as a graduate assistant in 2009, tookover as part-time assistant coach for the 2011-12 track and field season.
-Although she specializes in working with sprinters, Williams works with both the cross country and track and field teams in an array of areas.
+Stephanie Williams, who joined the Blue Demon coaching staff as a graduate assistant in 2009, took over as part-time assistant coach before the 2011-12 track and field season and was promoted to full-time assistant in July 2014.
+Although she specializes in working with sprinters, Williams works with both the cross country and track and field teams in a variety of areas.

 Prior to joining the staff, Williams spent four years as a student-athlete at DePaul where set five sprint and relay school-records while tallying numerous BIG EAST Conference qualification marks.

 Williams led the Blue Demons sprinters throughout her four year career, routinely topping the DePaul performance lists in all sprint categories.
 During her senior year, Williams was named the outdoor squad's Most Outstanding Performer after placing fourth at the 2009 BIG EAST Outdoor Championship in the 200m.